spoonapps/docs/doc/reference/commands/run.md

 ### run

-The `run` command creates new containers.
+The run command creates new containers.

-The `run` command requires an `<image>` be specified -- this will be the base image(s) for the new container.

 The **base image** must be a valid Spoon image (`.svm` file extension) and must also exist in your local registry.
 If the image does not exist in your local registry, the Spoon IDE will try and find a matching one on the Spoonium Hub and download it before starting the container.

 Containers are started with the startup file specified in the base image.
-If a startup file is not set in the base image, a default of `%COMSPEC%` is applied.
+If a startup file is not set in the base image, the default of `%COMSPEC%` is applied.

 For example, to print "Hello World" to the command prompt in the new container with the command: